 2.1: Introduction

 This chapter informs both the theoretical and empirical foundations upon which the ideas and opinions developed in this study are constructed.
+According to (Allen, 2010), International Banking System increases the effectiveness of foreign capital through enhancing and improving the flow of capital.
+The emergence of asset liability management in the international banking system has forced the Ghana Banking sector to implement the adjustable-rate mortgage (ARM) concept into their banking systems.
+The uncertainty of interest rates can become the cause for the movement in the internal rate of return.
+Therefore suitable measure has to been taken to eliminate those risks.
+Interest risks can give rise to liquidity and credit risk that can affect the business of banks.
+Therefore, the need for asset liability management can be felt so that, the arising risk can be monitored and controlled.
+As per (Melnikov, A. and Romanyuk, Y., 2008), the asset liability management framework resist on three major buildings that are, asset liability management organization, asset liability management information and the process of asset liability management.

 2.2: Conceptual Framework

 The conceptual framework helps in enumerating the list of important theories that results in a better understanding of the research topics.
 Asset liability management in context to the international banking system will be taken into account so that, the theoretical approach can be highlighted in a brief manner.